ambujverma/File-Orgnizer-using-Python/README.md

 # File-Orgnizer-using-Python
 1: list all the files inside your folder.

-2: create thefoldera according to extension if not exists.
+2: create folders according to file extension, if folders are not exists based on extension.

-3: move the files into folders based on file extension.
+3: move the files into the folders based on file extension.